<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 3. QUIC.cloud

 QUIC.cloud is designed specifically for the WordPress ecosystem, leveraging the QUIC protocol to boost performance for WordPress sites.
-Its specialized caching and deep integration with popular WordPress plugins make it ideal for bloggers and e-commerce platforms alike.
+Its specialized caching and deep integration with popular WordPress plugins make it suitable for bloggers and e-commerce platforms running on WordPress.

 Price: QUIC.cloud pricing is $20 per TB in North America and Europe, and $80 per TB in Latin America, Asia, Oceania, the Middle East, and Africa.